BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 ### How can I report Lottery activity to my Authority?
 ### Can I also sell one time tickets?
+Yes, you can sell single tickets to your Lottery using the Retail Sales module.

+You can also allow players to purchase single tickets, if you have a credit card payment processing setup on your account.

 ### Can I customize my website Pages?